-Health and Wellbeing Queensland Chief Executive, Dr Robyn Littlewood, and five-time Olympian, Natalie Cook OAM, have teamed up to walk the Sunday Mail Transurban Bridge to Brisbane this year, demonstrating the power of taking care of your health and wellbeing, one step at a time.
+Health and Wellbeing Queensland Chief Executive, Dr Robyn Littlewood, and five-time Olympian, Natalie Cook OAM, have teamed up to demonstrate the power of taking care of your health and wellbeing, one step at a time.
 Nat believes the reason walking is such a powerful physical activity is because it’s so easy.

 “I actually think the fittest I was in my life, outside being an Olympian, was when I would walk around the suburb with my daughter in her pram.
 Even when I was strapped for time, I would always find a way to get out for a quick walk and get some fresh air.
 It’s so great for your overall physical and mental fitness,” said Nat.

 “So many people doubt walking as ‘impactful’ exercise, but even just a small walk down the street can work wonders!”

 Robyn says walking is a great activity to increase energy levels, reduce stress and connect with others.

 “Walking is good for you for so many reasons.
 It’s free, it’s always available when you are, it’s good for your physical fitness, your health and your mind.
 It creates a positive and calming way to begin or end a day”.